guidanoli/cartesi-blobs/README.md

 > Such parameter could work as a hint to the node runner, and be totally ignored by arbitration.

 If the node runner is not able to obtain the requested blob from the set of valid blobs, then the application is broken.
-Otherwise, the node runner was able to obtain the blob, and proceeds to write it to the `rx` buffer and resumes the machine.
+Otherwise, the node runner is able to obtain the blob, writes it to the `rx` buffer and resumes the machine.
 The HTTP server then reads the GIO response from the `rx` buffer, and forwards it to the application back-end.

-And that's the end of the pipeline.
-Now, the application can do whatever it wants with the blob.
+And that's the end of the pipeline!
+Now, the application can do whatever it wants with the blob. 🫧

 ```mermaid
 flowchart TB